 Microsoft removed the HomeGroup feature from Windows 10 and it is no longer available in the latest April Update 1803.
 The HomeGroup appeared in Windows 7 and was intended to simplify the organization of a small home or office network.
 Using HomeGroup you can easily share files, folders and printers between your Windows devices.
-Although there is no HomeGroup in Windows 10, you can still provide network access to your shared folders and printers using other built-in features of Windows 10.
+Although there is no HomeGroup in Windows 10, but you can still provide network access to your shared folders and printers using other built-in features of Windows 10.

-In this article, we’ll show you how to share network folders, files and printers on your Windows 10 1803 computer without using a HomeGroup (using only the built-in SMB Protocol functionality).
+In this article we’ll show you how to share network folders, files and printers on your Windows 10 1803 computer without using a HomeGroup (using only the built-in SMB Protocol functionality).

 HomeGroup missing after Windows 10 1803

-- The HomeGroup section does not appear in the Explorer navigation panel.
+- The HomeGroup section does not appear in the Explorer navigation panel;

 - The HomeGroup item is missing in the Control Panel.
-This means that you can’t create, join or leave a HomeGroup.
+This means that you can’t create, join or leave a HomeGroup;

-- You can’t share files and printers using the HomeGroup.
+- You can’t share files and printers using the HomeGroup;

-- All shared printers and folders created with the HomeGroup will still be available.
+- All shared printers and folders created with the HomeGroup will be still available.
 But you can’t create new ones.

 However, in Windows 10, you can still share resources that were previously shared within the HomeGroup.
 Simply, the sharing process looks a bit different.